If You Love Cauliflower, It Might Be Time to Try Romanesco

 This pointy plant may have caught your eye at the farmers' market, and it can hook your taste buds too.

 Greenish yellow, with geometric shapes jutting out of a leafy stem, romanesco is an unusual-looking vegetable, but it's not altogether unfamiliar.
 Here we'll tell you what it is, what it tastes like and how to cook with it.

 What Is Romanesco?

-Romanesco is an edible flower that's yellow-green with patterned points that look like a fractal.
+Romanesco is an edible flower that's light green with patterned points that look like a fractal (or an approximation of a fractal).
 It was exclusively grown in Rome starting around the 16th century, which is how it got its name and earned its heirloom vegetable status.
 It's now grown around the world.

 It's similar to cauliflower and broccoli.
 In fact, it's sometimes called romanesco broccoli (Roman broccoli) or romanesco cauliflower (Roman cauliflower or Romanesque cauliflower).
 That's to be expected, as they're all cultivars of the species Brassica oleracea and have some similar characteristics.

 If you thought that this brassica was some sort of hybrid of broccoli mixed with cauliflower, you're not alone.
 (There is such a thing, broccoflower, but it's its own veggie.)